 “Saying, ‘I Do’ is required not only at your wedding, but every day of your marriage.”

 Eventually though, God made Himself known in our lives.
 And despite our hard heads and hard hearts, He got through to us.
 God let us know that we had a whole lot that we needed to learn.
 Only then COULD we have a good marriage.
 He showed us that having a good marriage WAS and is possible.
 He also let us know that He was willing to teach us.
-But we had to be willing to humble ourselves.
+But we had to each be willing to humble ourselves.
 And we had to become students of marriage —a marriage as HE intends.

 Thankfully, we accepted His invitation.
 We surrendered our lives and our marriage to Him.
 We placed ourselves upon the Rock to go “from that day forward” with Christ as our Lord, God as our loving Father, and the Holy Spirit as our “Wonderful Counselor.”
 And counsel us, He did!
 And counsel us, He does!
-It’s an everyday process of listening, learning, and now loving… very dearly, I might add.
+It’s an everyday process of listening, learning, and now loving… very dearly, we might add.

 Because of what we’ve been learning to build a great marriage, Marriage Missions was born.
 And God breathed even more life into it to cause this ministry to have an international presence.
 We are truly humbled by all of this.
 We are just ordinary people who participate with an Amazing God.
 And because of it, we witness miracles every day.

 But Marriage Missions isn’t the only ministry that is dedicated to helping marriages.
 As you go through this web site, you will see that we point people to other helpful ministries, as well.
-And that is what I want to do here.
+And that is what we want to do here.

-Marriage on the Rock
+A Marriage Vow Made on the Rock

-In closing, I want to give you some very practical advice that is supplied through the ministry of Focus on the Family.
-I figured that you can look through this web site for additional advice.
+In closing, we want to give you some very practical advice that is supplied through the ministry of Focus on the Family.
+We figured that you can look through this web site for additional advice.
 But below you will find a link to a YouTube video featuring Focus on the Family President Jim Daly and his wife, Jean.
 They were guests on a Boundless Show live podcast recording.
 Watch as they give their best marriage advice!
 And then afterward, you can make a choice to see any of the 28 other videos they feature on the issue of marriage:

 Please remember that when you said, “I do” you are committing to living out a marriage that says to the world, “I will.”
 I do and always will.
 I WILL do what it takes to make this marriage the best it can be.
 From this day forward I will do this with my marriage partner and with God for the rest of our lives.